banool/comp30019-assn2/readme.txt

 	-- Skybox

-		The skybox (not visible in final game) was painted by Daniel Porteous.
+		The skybox (not visible in final game, but visible on the welcome screen) was painted by Daniel Porteous.